Giant space rocket has landed on Aberdeen beach

 The mission has been backed by Imperial College London, the UK Space Agency, and the Science and Technology Facilities Council.

-Answers to all your space-related questions will be answered by the team on the beach until Monday as Space for Everyone is visiting Aberdeen as part of a UK tour.
+Answers to all your space-related questions will be given by the team on the beach until Monday as Space for Everyone is visiting Aberdeen as part of a UK tour.

 Space rocket makes landing on Aberdeen beach